What you will learn in this article:

 As a delicious side dish for beef or lamb, try Roasted Lion’s Mane Mushrooms with Sherried Shallots.

-Have your cake and help your brain, too.
+Have your cake and support your brain, too.
 Try my No Bake Brain Boosting Brownie recipe with lion’s mane powder.

 Shiitake is well worth incorporating in the diet on a regular basis.
-According to research from the University of Florida, eating one 4-ounce serving of shiitake mushrooms every day boosts the function of immune-boosting gamma delta T-cells and also reduces inflammatory proteins that increase the risk of disease.
+According to research from the University of Florida, eating one 4-ounce serving of shiitake mushrooms every day supports healthy immune function and the body’s natural anti-inflammatory response that increase the risk of disease.

 For a stir-fry, enjoy either shiitake or oyster mushrooms in my Mushroom Leek Stir Fry.